 The simple streetside stall can only accommodate 15 customers at once.
 Yet people keep queuing just to get the taste of the soup.
 Savor the thick flavorful broth with a bowl of steamed rice.
 The super delicious taste explains why people are willing to wait outside.

 Among the many coffee shops at Jalan Sabang, Kopi Oey is perhaps the most popular and unique.
-This vintage Chinese-style coffee shop determines to serve the best coffee in town but with an affordable price.
+This vintage Chinese-style coffee shop determines to serve the best coffee in town but at an affordable price.

 Vintage Cake Shop Sakura Anpan

-Street Food Jakarta Vendor Opening hours
+Street Food Jakarta Opening Hours

 |Street Food Jakarta Vendor Opening Hours|